TTP

 Here are Tom's Tips on Buying Leather:

-1. Look in several shops: In Istanbul, go to the Kürkçüler Çarsisi ((kewrk-chew-LEHR char-shuh-suh, furriers' market) in the Grand Bazaar, then look at other shops outside the market in surrounding streets.
+In Istanbul, go to the Kürkçüler Çarsisi ((kewrk-chew-LEHR char-shuh-suh, furriers’ market) in the Grand Bazaar, then look at other shops outside the market in surrounding streets.
 There are many other shops throughout the city—have a look at them as well.
 Shop on your own, not with a local who may expect a commission from the shopkeeper.

-2. Be sure of the fit: Try on several garments, ask prices, and take notes.
+Try on several garments, ask prices, and take notes.
 Be sure that any garment fits comfortably!
 These garments are made by hand, and each is a bit different.
-If it doesn't fit just right, try another.
+If it doesn’t fit just right, try another.

-3. Shop in at least three shops before buying; and preferably don't buy the same day.
+Preferably, don’t buy the same day.
 Think it over and come back.
 Go outside the Grand Bazaar into the surrounding streets, where there are lots of leather shops paying much lower rents.
 Shop there, too.

 Often they will not even demand a firm commitment to buy.
 (If you reject it, it'll just go on the rack for sale to someone else.)